KinzaRehman/crime_rate_sf/README.md

 # crime_rate_sf
 The SF data set from 2018- current was used to analyze neighborhoods and crime rates.
 A thorough analysis was conducted to study which areas, day and time there were high rates of crimes.
+I worked alongside my team to do an indepth analysis of crime patterns in SF from the years 2019-2023.
+This analysis was then used to recommend how to best spend allocated money in efforts to reduce crimes within SF.